ashishsumanth1/Data-Analysis-/README.md

 Level 2: 21.09%
 Level 1: 18.42%
 Conclusion:
 Significant mismatches exist between qualifications and job roles, especially at higher education levels.
 Our findings highlight the need for better alignment between the education and employment sectors.
-For detailed visual data, see Figures VII and VIII in our report.

 ## 8. Age Demographics and Their Impact on Employment Rates
 Introduction: